 Questions remain regarding the status of several established veterans.

 In Pittsburgh, Marc-Andre Fleury is on the hotseat after his latest playoff meltdown sent him to the bench last spring.
 Fleury will open the season as the starter by default with Tomas Vokoun out indefinitely due to blood clots.

 Ryan Miller’s future in Buffalo is uncertain, too.
 The Sabres haven’t ruled out the possibility of trading Miller before his contract expires after this season.

 ROOKIE WATCH: Center Nathan MacKinnon, drafted first overall by Colorado in June, heads the list of raw rookies set to make their professional debuts.

 Other first-round picks set to make the immediate jump to the NHL include Panthers center Aleksander Barkov (No. 2 pick), Nashville defenseman Seth Jones (No. 4), and Sabres defenseman Rasmus Ristolainen (No. 8).

 REALIGNMENT A REALITY: At last, there is a new look to the league.
 Realignment means there are just four divisions now, two in both the Eastern and Western Conference.

 The names of the divisions, though, will take some getting used to.
 The Atlantic, Pacific and Central all seem fine.
 The Metropolitan — which features Carolina, Washington, Pittsburgh, Philadelphia, Columbus, New Jersey and both the New York Islanders and Rangers — will take some getting used to.

-Associated Press writer Tom Coyne, in South Bend, Ind., and contributor Nick Mendola, in Buffalo, N.Y., contributed to this report.
+Associated Press writer Tom Coyne, in South Bend, Indiana, and contributor Nick Mendola, in Buffalo, New York, contributed.